-To Maximize the storage of your wardrobe a good idea is to start from the ground up. the space underneath the hanging area of your clothing, more often than not, gets overlooked by many but you can actually use the excess room for an extra dresser or a shoe rack underneath hanging clothes.
+To maximise the storage of your wardrobe a good idea is to start from the ground up.
+The space underneath the hanging area of your clothing, more often than not, gets overlooked by many but you can actually use the excess room for an extra dresser or a shoe rack underneath hanging clothes.

 To be creative, you can hang a branch on an empty wall for extra space for hanging certain items.
-Baskets also come in handy for keeping accessories like jewelery without the area looking cluttered.
-Hanging hooks and sliding organizers also helps in maximizing the space of the closet.
-Lastly, a good area for storage in the wardrobe is at the top, keep it sharp and neat by adding in shelf dividers, they create a great sense of organization, you just may need a ladder.
+Baskets also come in handy for keeping accessories like jewellery without the area looking cluttered.
+Hanging hooks and sliding organisers also helps in maximising the space of the closet.
+Lastly, a good area for storage in the wardrobe is at the top, keep it sharp and neat by adding in shelf dividers, they create a great sense of organisation, you just may need a ladder.

 The laundry has a few tricks to keep it clean as well by easily considering adding/upgrading new appliances like a pull-out or pull-down iron board.
 A trick is to get a clothes basket that is small enough to fit in a cupboard, this way it can be hidden.
 Ikea and Target have good options for this.
 Also, try and get cabinetry within your laundry to make places for detergents so they are off the bench and it is a nice clean space to do your washing in.

 As you can see from everything mentioned above, living in a relatively small home is a walk in the park if you’re prepared for it and have these sorts of measures in place.
 You can make a downsizing adventure into an unending space of sanctity.